silverstripe/cwp/docs/en/03_How_tos/caching.md

 ### Configuration via Incapsula

+The [Incapsula](http://incapsula.com) CDN is active for all requests on all CWP sites by default.
+It respects HTTP cache headers both from static assets (usually configured through `.htaccess`), as well as dynamic SilverStripe responses configured through the controllerpolicy module.

 If you opted for the Premium Managed Service you will have an additional way to control the cache through your own Incapsula web-based dashboard.
 Please see the [site performance settings](https://incapsula.zendesk.com/hc/en-us/articles/200627760-Site-performance-settings) in the Incapsula docs for more information.

+If you haven't opted for the Premium Managed Service, requests to change Incapsula settings need to go through the CWP help desk.
+These changes only apply to your production environment.
+Other environments like Test or UAT share a common CWP configuration and can't be changed.

 By default Incapsula is configured to be in __Static only__ mode, with "Comply with Vary: User-Agent" enabled.
 This safe default allows you to use all of the techniques described in the "Configuration via Headers" section above: _Static only_ makes sure the _Cache-Control_ header is respected and "Comply with Vary: User-Agent" makes Incapsula respect the "Vary" header.
 On CWP the _Static+Dynamic_ mode was not observed to be any different from the _Static only_ mode.
-The timeout settable on _Static+Dynamic_  will always be overridden by the "max-age" directive provided by the backend.
+The timeout settable on _Static+Dynamic_  will always be overriden by the "max-age" directive provided by the backend.

+Incapsula will also attempt to compress JPEG and PNG images as well as minify CSS, but will not minify JS.

 #### Potentially dangerous settings